nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If the attendance record for `DATE_TIME` already exists, it will be updated with the new `ATTENDANCE`.

 Examples:
-* `mark 1 d/31/01/2024 10:00 m/Attended` Sets the attendance to 'Attended' on the 10 AM of January 31st, 2024 for the 1st person in the list.
+* `mark 2 d/31/01/2024 10:00 m/Attended` Sets the attendance to 'Attended' on the 10 AM of January 31st, 2024 for the 2nd person in the list.
+* `find Betsy` followed by `mark 1 d/31/01/2024 10:00 m/Absent` Sets the attendance to 'Absent' on the 10 AM of January 31st, 2024 for the 1st person in the results of the `find` command.

 ### Unmarking attendance: `unmark`